Mallick17/SQL-NoSQL/README.md

 docker exec -it <container_name> bash
 ```

-Replace `<container_name>` with the name or ID of your MySQL container.
+Replace `<container_name>` with the name or ID of The MySQL container.
 Once inside, you can connect to the MySQL server:

 ```bash
 mysql -u root -p